iExecBlockchainComputing/documentation/help/migration.md

 ### Application migration

-With the support of Gramine for confidential computing, the workflow for deploying and managing a dapp has slightly evolved.
+With the support of Gramine for Confidential Computing applications, the workflow for deploying and managing a dapp has slightly evolved.

 #### Standard app migration